Part V. Certification Criteria

 (12) A statement that reads: "I understand that this is a legally binding agreement.
 My signature below certifies that I have read, understood, and agreed with my rights and responsibilities.
 Further, I certify that I understand the institution's cancellation and refund policies and I understand and agree to these policies."; and

-(13) Following the statement in subdivision E 2 a (12) of this section, the document provides places for signatures of the student and authorized representative of the school and date the document was signed.
+(13) Following the statement in subdivision 2 a (12) of this subsection, the document provides places for signatures of the student and authorized representative of the school and date the document was signed.

 b.
-A new enrollment agreement must be completed in the event that the student (i) delays his start date, (ii) changes the program of enrollment, or (iii) drops from the program and reenrolls at a later date.
+A new enrollment agreement must be completed in the event that the student (i) delays the student's start date, (ii) changes the program of enrollment, or (iii) drops from the program and reenrolls at a later date.

 c.
 No postsecondary school shall condition the enrollment of a student on: